han41858/ng-draggable/README.md

 #### `DraggableDirective` (`[ngDraggable]`)

-Add draggable interaction to element.
+Adds the ability to respond to the drag by the element.

 ```html
 <div ngDraggable>react drag event</div>